pranjal-dave/Javascript30/README.md

 # javascript30

-## completed these projects for training in js
+## completed these projects for training in JS

 Total 30 exercises.